-Doctor-level features contribute less than patient-level history.
-The top doctor predictors are previous received thumbs-up rate, doctor workplace, number of previously helped patients, and number of years on the platform, along with past positive / negative feedback rates.
-This suggests the model captures persistent differences between clinicians and settings (e.g., workplace) beyond what is in the text.
+Doctor-level features contribute less than patient group information.
+The top doctor predictors are previously received thumbs-up rate, doctor workplace, number of previously helped patients, and number of years on the platform, along with past positive / negative feedback rates.
+This suggests the model captures persistent differences between clinicians and settings (e.g., workplace) beyond the doctor response.

-Text features have smaller mean $|\mathrm{SHAP}|$ values than profile/history features, indicating that metadata dominates the prediction.
-Within text, doctor-side features are more influential than patient-side features.
+Doctor response text features have smaller mean $|\mathrm{SHAP}|$ values than patient groups and doctor public profiles features, indicating that metadata dominates the prediction.
 The most important doctor-text signals include number of questions, number of digits present, and several LIWC categories (e.g., \texttt{liwc\_work}, \texttt{liwc\_negemo}, \texttt{liwc\_time}), as well as length proxies (\texttt{n\_characters}, \texttt{n\_tokens}).
 These patterns are consistent with feedback being associated with replies that are more interactive (questions/clarifications), more concrete (numbers) and more detailed (longer responses), confirming prior work \cite{geng2024association}.
 Digits often encode dosage, timing, thresholds or step-by-step plans, which are surface markers of actionability.
-Patient-text features have comparatively small contributions.
-Satisfaction signals are identity- and expectation-loaded: many ratings reflect the rater’s baseline tendency and the clinician’s reputation/context more than the linguistic content.
+Satisfaction signals are identity- and expectation-loaded, as ratings reflect the rater’s baseline tendency and the clinician’s reputation/context more than the response.
 This is consistent with "perception-first" evaluation dynamics discussed in prior work \cite{shekar2024people}, and motivates controlling for priors before making communication recommendations.